AjayRah/pdxpublictransport/README.md

 # pdxpublictransport
-Serverless Realtime map of Portland Mass Transit
+Serverless Realtime map of Portland Mass Transit.
+This application shows realtime location of the Portland Trimet trains/buses.